BenAllenUK/TwitterCompetitionBot/README.md

 # TwitterCompetitionBot
-Automatically enters you into competitions based on searches of keywords.
+Automatically enters you into twitter based competitions.
+Link to a twitter account and it will retweet any tweets that have a pre-defined set of key words.
 The program runs every 60 seconds, this is to avoid the rate limit set by Twitter.
-The program only retweets tweets.
-It does not yet follow them.
+The program only retweets tweets, it does not yet follow them.

 ## Requirements